 Huis ten Bosch Palace is a royal palace in The Hague in the Netherlands.
 This Palace was built for Queen Beatrix in 1981, and it was the home of Princess Beatrix until early 2014.

 Visitors are required to pay an extra fee to visit this palace.
-The design is really beautiful, so it’s worth a visit.
+The design is stunning, so it’s worth a visit.

 After visiting Huis ten Bosch Palace, it’s time to watch fireworks!

 No Weed is Allowed: Even though it resembles the Netherlands, it’s illegal to buy and smoke weed here.
 So, the atmosphere is a bit different from the “real” Amsterdam, where you can get high easily just by walking on the street.

 No Red Light District: There’s no red light district in Huis Ten Bosch either.
 I was expecting something like that before I went, but Huis Ten Bosch was still a theme park for all ages.

 VI.
 What to eat in Huis Ten Bosch?

 There are various restaurants, and food stands to choose.
 Kyushu island is famous for ramen, so it will be great to have a bowl of hot ramen after a whole day discovering the area.